 I joined Warwick's Philosophy Department in 1993 and have held a Personal Chair since 1998.
-Prior to coming to Warwick I held positions at the University of Malawi and Queen Mary College of London University.
-I did my MA and DPhil at the University of Sussex.
+Prior to coming to Warwick I held positions at the University of Malawi (1985-7) and Queen Mary College of London University (1988-93).
 I have presented lectures around the world, including Australia, Brazil, Canada, France, Germany, the Netherlands, New Zealand, Switzerland, and the United States.
 In 2013/14 I was Senior Visiting Research Fellow in the Humanities at Rice University.

-Recent research includes essays on: Nietzsche and Foucault on questions of the subject; Nietzsche and Foucault on the Passion of Knowledge; Marx and Nietzsche on Epicurus; Nietzsche and Kant on Epicurus and self-cultivation; Jean-Marie Guyau on life and ethics; Bergson on education and the art of life; and Deleuze's new materialism.
+Recent research includes essays on Nietzsche and Foucault on questions of the subject; Nietzsche and Foucault on the passion of knowledge; Nietzsche on the sublime; Nietzsche on fanaticism; Marx and Nietzsche on Epicurus; Nietzsche and Kant on Epicurus and self-cultivation; Jean-Marie Guyau on life and ethics; Bergson on education and the art of life; and Deleuze's new materialism.

 Philosophy as a Way of Life

 In recent years I have sought to make a contribution to Nietzsche studies with a focus on his middle writings.
 I have written the Afterword to the new edition and translation of Dawn published by Stanford University Press in 2011 and as part of The Complete Works of Friedrich Nietzsche.
 I am now completing a study of the text, co-authored with Rebecca Bamford, and to be published by Wiley-Blackwell.
-In my recently published book with Bloomsbury, Nietzsche's Search for Philosophy: On the Middle Writings, I provide a series of readings of Human, all too Human (1878-80), Dawn (1881), and The Gay Science (1882).
-Topics covered include: Nietzsche's conception of philosophy and the philosopher; Nietzsche on fanaticism; Nietzsche on the passion of knowledge; Nietzsche's philosophy of modesty; the meaning of Nietzsche's philosophical cheerfulness; and his conceptions of happiness and joy.
-I show that an ethos of Epicurean enlightenment informs aspects of Nietzsche's project in the middle writings, and the book attempts to illuminate what this amounts to.
+In early 2018 Bloomsbury Press published my book, Nietzsche's Search for Philosophy: On the Middle Writings.

 I am the general editor of a publication venture by Bloomsbury Press.
 This is the translation into English of the recently published series by PUF (2016-18) of three public lecture courses by Bergson: The History of the Idea of Time (1902/3), The History of Theories of Memory (1903/4), The Evolution of the Problem of Freedom (1904/5).